 Back home, a cup of tea, some cake and out came Mr Fishers field guide.
 The bird’s identity was revealed as there my bird was.
 On page 144 of volume 3.
 A Dipper (Cinclus cinclus), “a bird of shallow, clear water, especially swift-flowing rivers”.
 A bird that walked under the water.
 How could I not become a birder and eventually a biologist with lots of letters after my name once I had discovered that the world contained such wonderful creatures?
 How could anyone not?
 There is no appeal in metal and grease that could compare to this.
 Actually, there is no appeal in metal grease at all and I have spent my life trying to avoid the stuff.
 Bugs and birds, they are the things for me.

 A short digression here.
 Dipping is what birders say they have done if they have failed to see an expected bird.
 So to ‘dip a Dipper’ is to not see a Dipper where you expected or hoped to see one.
 Well, I had Not-dipped a Dipper and was a happy and contented child.
 Recently, I happened upon a short video of a Dipper (on YouTube, of course) that was filmed within a mile or so of the place where I saw “my” Dipper and was again, fascinated by this little brown bird.
 It is really a good thing to know that despite all that has happened to the world, these birds are still able to make a living along that stretch of water.
+Admittedly that’s probably because the value of the river for fishing means it is kept in good condition.
 One day I will go back and see for myself.

 One final thing.
 I thought I had seen the bird walking on the river bottom, but I now know that I had not as the laws of specific gravity and relative density apply to these birds as they do to anything else and in fact Dippers ‘fly’ under the water using their wing muscles and only occasionally gripping pebbles with their feet in order to remain submerged.
 Effective, anyway.
 To confound things even further, the bird’s name comes from its bobbing or dipping activity on the riverbank, not from the dips it takes in the water.

 All children should be taken birding or botanizing or bugging and helped to see what is around them.
-Every child who finds his or her “Dipper” cannot fail to care about such things for the rest of their lives and hopefully, be prepared to protect wild creatures and the places they live.
+I like to believe that every child who finds his or her “Dipper” cannot fail to care about such things for the rest of their lives and hopefully, be prepared to protect wild creatures and the places they live.

 Dippers are still living along the river Barle.
 I think my elders eventually got over the fact that my hands were never going to be covered in oil and the chemistry lab was not to be my natural environment.
 They were certainly pleased that I unexpectedly managed to make a living out of things biological – actually, so was I.